lrq3000/csg_dicoms_anonymizer/README.rst

 This dicoms anonymizer/pseudonymizer was made to make your life easier as a clinician sharing data.

+The first goal is to remove the patient's name and replace by a pseudonyms, but it also takes care of deleting other structures potentially containing identifiable information such as fields (eg, patient's phone number) and files (pdf, txt, csv, etc).

 |Screenshot|

 It runs under Python 2.7 (it was not tested nor developped with compatibility with Python 3 in mind, although it might work with some slight changes).